 Availability

-Promo awards are the most limited in inventory.
-Theyโre only available on certain routes, flight numbers, and dates.
-The booking window is only open for around half the month, after Spontaneous Escapes are released on the 15th (or the next working day, if the 15th falls on a weekend/public holiday).
+Promo awards are the most restricted in terms of availability.
+A limited number of seats are released on certain routes, flight numbers, and dates.
+Moreover, the booking window only opens after Spontaneous Escapes are released on the 15th (or the next working day, if the 15th falls on a weekend/public holiday), giving you roughly half a month to book.

 Flexibility

-Saver awards permit you to change dates, routes, cabin types or awards for US$25 per passenger (not per booking!).
+Saver awards permit you to change dates, routes, cabin types or awards for US$25 per passenger.
 A US$75 fee per passenger applies to refunds.

-Advantage awards offer free date changes, but all other changes will cost US$25 per passenger.
+Advantage and Access awards offer free date changes, but all other changes will cost US$25 per passenger.
 A US$50 fee per passenger applies to refunds.

 Stopovers